Title: Media

 Available Study Options:

-Apprenticeship, Full Time Print
+Apprenticeship, Full Time

 Level 3 Content Creator Apprenticeship

-The Content Creator apprenticeship is divided into 3 elements, Knowledge, Skills and Behaviors.
+The Content Creator apprenticeship is divided into 3 elements, Knowledge, Skills and Behaviours.
 These are the criteria you will work towards building skills and confidence in ready for assessment.
 These elements are learnt in the workplace alongside your employer and in college on set days.

 Knowledge